 Trooper Performs Heimlich After Motorist Chokes on Marijuana

-An Ohio State Highway Patrol trooper successfully performed the Heimlich maneuver after a man allegedly attempted to swallow a bag of cannabis when he was pulled over for speeding.
+The man allegedly attempted to swallow a bag of cannabis after being pulled over for speeding.

 - Published